 “The best part of staying at Disney’s Polynesian Village Resort is getting to enjoy the Magic Kingdom fireworks every single night.
-The hotel even plays the corresponding music for all the guests watching the show from the beach,” adds Travel Lemming.
+The hotel even plays the corresponding music for all the guests watching the show from the beach,” says Travel Lemming.

 It’s a true destination location, “Start each day by greeting giraffes, zebras, and other animals when you stay at Disney’s Animal Kingdom Lodge.
 With an African safari feel, this resort offers an experience unlike anything found elsewhere in the United States,” says Travel and Leisure.

 “Disney brings the African Safari directly to you at this resort!
-With animals like giraffes and zebras grazing below you in Safari View rooms, the elegant African theme, and the incredible food options,” adds The Park Prodigy
+With animals like giraffes and zebras grazing below you in Safari View rooms, the elegant African theme, and the incredible food options,” raves The Park Prodigy

 You might also be interested in: